Steffenhagen-N/Text_Based_Card_Games/README.md

 #### Implemented:

 > ```py
-> my_deck.generate(high = True):
+> my_deck.generate(high = True)
 > ```
 > Fills list my_deck.\__deck with all 52 cards ranked low to high.
-The deck is unordered in case future programs need an ordered list, so most fresh generations will need to be shuffled.
+The deck is unordered in case future methods or functions need an ordered list, so most fresh generations will need to be shuffled.
 The optional argument determines whether aces are considered high or low, which is stored directly in the respective ace Card object.
 This way, the same game instance can have low and high aces.
 By default, aces are high.

 >```py
-> my_deck.get_deck():
+> my_deck.get_deck()
 > ```
 > Returns list my_deck.\__deck.

 > ```py
-> my_deck.shuffle(optional_deck = None):
+> my_deck.shuffle(optional_deck = None)
 > ```
 > Shuffles list my_deck.\__deck.
 The optional argument allows for another optional_deck (without .\__deck suffix) to be shuffled into my_deck.\__deck.
 This can be used to shuffle the discard pile or hand into the main deck.

 > ```py
-> my_deck.draw():
+> my_deck.draw()
 > ```
 > Pops the top card of my_deck.
-This isn't how players should draw cards, this function is mainly used to facilitate other functions.
+This isn't how players should draw cards, this method is mainly used to facilitate other methods.

 > ```py
-> my_deck.to_top(my_card):
+> my_deck.to_top(my_card)
 > ```
 > Puts Card my_card on top of my_deck.\__deck.
-Like .draw(), this function is mainly used for other functions, but has some applicability in returning cards from a player hand to the main deck.
+Like .draw(), this method is mainly used for other method, but has some applicability in returning cards from a player hand to the main deck.

 > ```py
-> my_deck.top_to_deck(target_deck, value = 1):
+> my_deck.top_to_deck(target_deck, value = 1)
 > ```
 > Transfers cards from the top of my_deck to the top of Deck target_deck.
-The function defaults to a single card, but has the ability to transfer multiple cards (e.g. putting the top 10 cards of the main deck into the graveyard).
+The method defaults to a single card, but has the ability to transfer multiple cards (e.g. putting the top 10 cards of the main deck into the graveyard).
 If my_deck runs out of cards in the middle of the loop, the loop breaks and prints "Out of cards!".

 #### Planned:

-As of Deck_of_Cards v.1.0, no future functions or variables are planned.
+As of Deck_of_Cards v.1.0, no future methods or variables are planned.

 ### Player v.0.1